Concentration of Measure Inequalities in Information Theory, Communications and Coding (Second Edition): The Gaussian logarithmic Sobolev inequality

 We first state Gross's inequality in its (more or less) original form:

-\begin{theorem}[{\bf Log-Sobolev inequality for the Gaussian measure}] For $Z \sim G^n$ and for any smooth\footnote{Here and elsewhere, we will use the term ``smooth'' somewhat loosely to mean ``satisfying enough regularity conditions to make sure that all relevant quantities are well-defined.''
-In the present context, smooth means that both $\phi$ and $\nabla \phi$ should be square-integrable w.r.t.\ the standard Gaussian measure $G^n$.} function $\phi : \reals^n \to \reals$, we have
+\begin{theorem}[Log-Sobolev inequality for the Gaussian measure] For $Z \sim G^n$ and for every smooth\footnote{Here and elsewhere, we will use the term ``smooth'' somewhat loosely to mean ``satisfying enough regularity conditions to make sure that all relevant quantities are well-defined.''
+In the present context, smooth means that both $\phi$ and $\nabla \phi$ should be square-integrable with respect to the standard Gaussian measure $G^n$.} function $\phi \colon \reals^n \to \reals$, we have

 where $\| \cdot \|$ denotes the usual Euclidean norm on $\reals^n$. \end{theorem} \begin{remark} As shown by Carlen \cite{Carlen_LSI}, equality in \eqref{eq:Gross_LSI} holds if and only if $\phi$ is of the form $\phi(z) = \exp{\langle a,z \rangle}$ for some $a \in \reals^n$, where $\langle \cdot, \cdot \rangle$ denotes the standard Euclidean inner product.\end{remark} \begin{remark} There is no loss of generality in assuming that $\expectation[\phi^2(Z)] = 1$.
 Then \eqref{eq:Gross_LSI} can be rewritten as